 “I met the Vice President of Human Resources of West Suburban Bank and Trust.
 She liked my resume and called me for an interview on the Wednesday after the fair, and I got an offer on Friday,” she said.
 “None of this would have happened without the Career Services faculty members, who helped me build and revise my resume and cover letter.”

-Loera accepted the position and has since moved to the DuPage Regional Office of Education, where she is the accounts receivable/payable/inventory bookkeeper in the accounting department.
+Loera accepted the position and then moved to the DuPage Regional Office of Education, where she was the accounts receivable/payable/inventory bookkeeper in the accounting department.

 “My dream of working in an accounting department came true, showing that education and hard work does pay off,” she said.

 Six years after she began taking credit classes, Loera finally earned her associate degree and graduated with honors.
-She has now finished her bachelor’s in Business Administration, concentrating in accounting and finance, by taking advantage of COD’s 3+1 program with Benedictine University.
+She has now finished her bachelor’s degree in Business Administration, concentrating in accounting and finance, by taking advantage of COD’s 3+1 program with Benedictine University.
+Currently she is currently pursuing her MBA at Northern Illinois University and returned to COD to complete a management course.